Chelonia Limited

 Q. Do I need to look at every click train?

-Q. Can the T-POD be used for large whales?
+Q. Can the POD be used for large whales?

-A. No. All large whales, apart from the sperm whale, are baleen whales (as opposed to toothed whales) and do not use ultrasonic echolocation.
-Sperm whales do produce prodigiously loud clicks at around 9 kHz and it is possible that the POD could monitor them, but this has not been tested and might prove too difficult because of the number of echoes of these very loud clicks that will be received, and could block the recognition of trains.
+No. All large whales, apart from the sperm whale, are baleen whales (as opposed to toothed whales) and do not use ultrasonic echolocation.
+Sperm whales do produce prodigiously loud clicks at around 9 kHz which is below the range covered by C-PODs, but it may be that there is enough higher sound for PODs to log them - this hasn't been tested yet.

-Q. What other species may be too difficult?
+Q. What other species may be difficult to study with PODs?

-Please contact us if you any other questions.
+Please contact us if you have any other questions.